planetfederal/GeoExplorer/src/doc/getting-started.rst

        *Publishing Map*

-For a more detailled description of what you can do with GeoExplorer, see the :doc:`Working With GeoExplorer <working-with-geoexplorer>` documentation.re no layers in the "background" group.
+For a more detailled description of what you can do with GeoExplorer, see the :doc:`Working With GeoExplorer <working-with-geoexplorer>` documentation.